 Your Engine's Most Important System

 The most important system to the "health" of your engine is the lubrication system.
 Regular oil changes (every 3000 to 7000 miles, or every 6 months if it's a vehicle that's not driven often) with the proper type of oil for your car will assure you get the maximum possible mileage and performance from your engine.
 Low mileage "granny cars" that only make short trips build up acids in the crankcase from condensed blowby gasses.
-That's why you should change oil every 6 months even if you haven't driven many miles since the last change.
+That's why you should change oil every 6 months even if you haven't driven a lot of miles since the last change.

 where to go for an oil change